FrancesCoronel/applications/docs/2018/y-combinator.md

+# Y-Combinator

-Why do I want to work at a startup?
+## Why do I want to work at a startup?

 I feel like my role at my company right now is very narrow and doesn't allow for a lot of flexibility or multiple "hat wearing", per se.
 I know I can do so much more than just develop products but even with my current project, I don't go beyond doing basic dev work and tutorials.

 My current company is also very large so it's easy to feel more like a "resource" than anything else.
 Through a startup, I'm hoping I'll be able to actually cultivate a more meaningful relationship with not just the work I'm doing but with my team.

-...

-What would I like founders to know about me?
+## What would I like founders to know about me?

 So the Bureau of Labor reported in 2016 that women made up only 25 percent of computing-related occupations.
 And when looking at women of color like myself, the numbers become even more ridiculously dismal with Latinas and Black women holding only 1% and 3% of computing jobs, respectively.